 conclusion and suggestions for future actions based on the results; and

-The abstract must fit on one page (font size 12, line height 1,5) and it has a cover sheet that needs to be signed by the student.
+The abstract must fit on one page (font size 12, line height 1,5).
 Otherwise, the abstract is free-from and there is no official template.

 In the abstract the student will showcase and analyse the material of his/her study, research methods and results according to the guidelines above.
 The supervisor or a faculty members who have been appointed to that role will assess the text written for the maturity test.
 The text will be assessed with a pass/fail grading.
 No credits will be given for completing the maturity test.